Baruch Ben Dor

 Chief Executive Officer & Board Member

 Prior to Medibell Dr. Ben Dor served as the director of marketing in Medibell’s mother company, CMT Medical (OEM producer of digital X-ray for Toshiba Medical).
-Dr. Ben Dor gained his international marketing experience as the vascular program director in the marketing department of ESC/Sharplan, an Israeli-based, global leader in the field of medical lasers, responsible for a worldwide network of reference sites for sales support, conducting clinical studies, and producing successful marketing campaigns.
+Dr. Ben Dor gained his international marketing experience as the vascular program director in the marketing department of ESC/Sharplan, a global leader in the field of medical lasers, responsible for a worldwide network of reference sites for sales support, conducting clinical studies, and producing successful marketing campaigns.

 Nancy Jean Barnabei

 Ms. Barnabei has over 22 years of finance and accounting experience with both public and private companies in the biotechnology industry.
 She has served in senior financial positions with several emerging companies in which she played a key role in fundraising and the transition to executing growth strategies.
 Most recently, Ms. Barnabei served as VP Finance for GenSpera, Inc., where she was responsible for financial and administrative matters, SEC reporting, and fundraising activities.